 What is the park doing about CWD?

-On November 10, the Park released its Chronic Wasting Disease (CWD) Response Plan Amendment/Environmental Assessment (EA) for public review.This single alternative EA amends the approved 2013 CWD Disease Detection and Assessment Plan.
-The 2013 plan allows lethal sampling of deer as an option for detecting/assessing CWD.This proposed amendment allows reducing deer densities in some front country areas of the park through lethal removal to manage the disease.
-Maintaining deer density levels in front country areas at similar levels to those observed in the back country (and outside the Park) is the primary way to minimize disease transmission and spread.
+The park has a CWD Response Plan in place.
+The Response Plan allows for reducing deer densities in some front country areas of the park through lethal removal to manage the disease.
+Maintaining deer density levels in front country areas at similar levels to those observed in the back country is the primary way to minimize disease transmission and spread.

 Why is this occurring?

-Chronic wasting disease (CWD), a fatal disease of deer, elk, and moose, has been found in Frederick County white-tailed deer approximately 12 miles from the park.
-Spread of this disease into the park appears imminent and the park believes that a plan for managing the risk of disease introduction, amplification, and spread is needed.
+Chronic wasting disease, a fatal disease of deer, elk, and moose, has been found in white-tailed deer approximately 10 miles from the park’s northernmost point.
+Spread of this disease into the park appears imminent.
 Additionally, CWD is a nonnative disease in the Eastern U.S. and therefore the Park is mandated to reduce the impacts of the disease if prudent and feasible.
 Research suggests that CWD could substantially harm infected deer populations by lowering adult survival rates and destabilizing long-term populations.
 In addition, white-tailed deer are an important part of the visitor experience and the Park is very concerned with potential impacts to its deer population and other natural resources.
-A CWD Response Plan is needed because the Park's proximity to known positive CWD cases represents a significant risk factor for disease introduction/spread.
-The Virginia Department of Game and Inland Fisheries, who has responsibility for wildlife management across other areas of the Commonwealth, have plans in place to manage CWD.This proposed plan addresses the park responsibilities in helping to manage the disease in a larger framework.

 When will this occur?